Lithuania in the Eurovision Song Contest 2013: Final

 The final of the competition took place on 20 December 2012 and featured the remaining seven entries that qualified from the semi-finals.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Darius Užkuraitis (LRT Opus director), Zita Kelmickaitė (musicologist), Saulius Urbonavičius (musician, singer-songwriter), Andrius Mamontovas (musician), Ramūnas Zilnys (music reviewer), Povilas Meškėla (lead singer of the group Rojaus tūzai) and Vaidas Stackevičius (producer).
 The winner was selected over two rounds of voting.
-In the first round, the three entries that gained the most points from the jury vote and the public vote advanced to the superfinal, while the bottom eleven were eliminated.
+In the first round, the three entries that gained the most points from the jury vote and the public vote advanced to the superfinal, while the bottom four were eliminated.
 In the superfinal, "Something" performed by Andrius Pojavis was selected as the winner after gaining the most points from the jurors.
 In addition to the performances of the competing entries, Pop Ladies and Šarka performed as the interval acts.

 Preparation

-On 10 February, LRT broadcast the support concert Būkime kartu where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
-The concert featured guests Saulės Broliai, Monika Linkytė, Gerai Gerai and Miss Sheep, Donny Montell, Sasha Song, Pikaso, 4Fun and Veronika Povilionienė, and raised over 30,000 LTL from the public donations.
+On 10 February, LRT broadcast the support concert Būkime kartu, where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
+The concert featured guests Saulės Broliai, Monika Linkytė, Gerai Gerai and Miss Sheep, Donny Montell, Sasha Song, Pikaso, 4Fun, and Veronika Povilionienė, and raised over 30,000 LTL from the public donations.

 Promotion

-Andrius Pojavis specifically promoted "Something" as the Lithuanian Eurovision entry on 13 April 2013 by performing during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Marlayne and Linda Wagenmakers.
+Andrius Pojavis specifically promoted "Something" as the Lithuanian Eurovision entry on 13 April 2013 by performing during the Eurovision in Concert event, which was held at the Melkweg venue in Amsterdam, Netherlands, and hosted by Marlayne and Linda Wagenmakers.
 In addition to his international appearance, on 31 March, Pojavis performed during the TV3 show Chorų karai.